 Step 5.
 Now, click on the Connections tab and select LAN Settings.

 Step 6.
-Lastly, make sure that Use Proxy Server option is unchecked, then press OK to save the changes.
+Lastly, ensure the Use Proxy Server option is unchecked, and press OK to save the changes.

-Once you have disabled the proxy server on your computer, restart it and try to access a few websites on your browser to see if the SSL Protocol error would still occur on your browser.
+Once you have disabled the proxy server on your computer, restart it and try to access a few websites on your browser to see if the ERR_SSL_PROTOCOL_ERROR error still occurs on your browser.

-However, if you are still having issues with your internet connection, you can try doing the last method below to fix the problem.
+However, if you still have issues with your internet connection, you can try the last method below to fix the problem.

 Method 5: Restart Your Internet Router

-Another thing that you can do if your internet connection is unstable and causes SSL Protocol error message is to restart your internet router.
-It is possible that your router is having problems establishing a connection to your ISP (Internet Service Provider) which causes the unstable internet.
+Another thing you can do if your internet connection is unstable and causes an SSL Protocol error message is to restart your internet router.
+Your router may have problems establishing a connection to your ISP (Internet Service Provider), which causes unstable internet.

-To fix this, you can try restarting your router by doing the following steps below.
+You can try restarting your router by following the steps below to fix this.

 Step 1.
-Go to your network router and locate the power cable that is usually connected at the back of your router.
+Go to your network router and locate the power cable usually connected at the back of your router.

 Step 3.
-Lastly, put back the power cable on your router to turn it on again and wait for it to completely startup.
+Lastly, put back the power cable on your router to turn it on again and wait for it to complete startup.

-Once you are connected to your router, go back to your browser and try to access the websites that you are having problems with to see if the SSL Protocol error message would still occur on your computer.
+Once connected to your router, go back to the Google Chrome browser and try to access the websites you are having problems with to see if the ERR_SSL_PROTOCOL_ERROR error message would still occurs on your computer.